When Collapse Becomes Construction

 Meanwhile, America stakes its future on a single engine: artificial intelligence.
 Or as Ruchir Sharma wrote in the Financial Times, “America is now one big bet on AI.
 AI better deliver for the US, or its economy and markets will lose the one leg they are now standing on.”
 That is not analysis.
 That is prognosis.
 That is diagnosis.
 A trillion-dollar wager on a technology sprinting toward its own data wall as Meta, OpenAI, and DeepMind all warn that “the supply of high-quality text is limited” and that models are “approaching the boundary of what human-generated data can offer.”
 The frontier of AI is a frontier of scarcity masquerading as abundance.

+Healthcare, the ugliest and most indispensable of markets, rumbles too.
 UnitedHealthcare, the system’s gravitational anchor, now whispers on earnings calls that it is “a comparatively small part” of the $5 trillion U.S. health system, a line that sounds less like strategy and more like preparation for antitrust autopsy.
 The NHS teeters.
 Drug markets rewire themselves.
 GLP-1s rewrite the physics of consumer demand.
 Every payer and PBM is one congressional hearing away from discovering how thin their legitimacy has become.

+Manufacturing is not spared.
 Boeing stumbles through a crisis of engineering and trust.
 Rivian burns capital at a rate that defies the arithmetic of survival.
 Target and Red Lobster find themselves trapped in a consumer economy where sentiment moves faster than inventory.
 Even the mighty semiconductor market, including Taiwan’s existential lifeline, lives under the shadow of geopolitical unraveling.

 These are not isolated misfortunes.
 They are symptoms of a world that has outgrown its inherited narrative structures.
 Finance, media, healthcare, AI, defense, consumer markets, every system built on 20th-century assumptions is discovering that the 21st century refuses to honor them.
 A global architecture is learning, all at once, that the floorboards are no longer nailed to the foundation.

 Europe searching for a strategy.
 Hollywood searching for an identity.
 Corporate America searching for a framework.
 AI searching for more data than the world can produce.
-The United States, astonishingly, searching for a future.
+The United States, astonishingly, searching for a future

 And that is how this year must end, not with despair but with the one truth the systems themselves have forgotten: When the old world loses its gravity, the future belongs to the builders, the ones who can craft new markets, new narratives, new economic systems out of the collapsing scaffolding of the present.